tecladocode/web-dev-bootcamp/curriculum/section03/lectures/01_how_websites_work/README.md

 If a matching record isn't found in one of these caches, it's up to your Internet service provider to tell your browser the IP address of the site you're hoping to access.

 ::: tip IP addresses
 IP stands for **I**nternet **P**rotocol, and there are two IP versions in common use today: IPv4 and IPv6.
-IPv6 was created to deal with the rapidly depleting number of available IPv4 addresses as Internet access became more widespread in the 1990s.
+IPv6 was created to deal with the rapidly depleting[^ipv6] number of available IPv4 addresses as Internet access became more widespread in the 1990s.
 :::

 ### Step 2: Connecting to the server